100 Facts About Belfast

 Belfast Castle, located in Cavehill Country Park, offers panoramic views of the city and Belfast Lough.

-Interesting City Facts 31 - 40
+Interesting Facts About Belfast 31 - 40

 The city has a strong sporting heritage in football, Gaelic football, snooker, rugby and golf.